George-Edih/cs1302-ce01/README.md

 1. If you are elsewhere, change into the `exercise1` directory.
 Use the `rmdir` command to remove (delete) the `school`, `1302`, and `notes` directories.
 Write and describe all commands used in your notes.

-1. **[TRICKY]** If you are elsewhere, change into the `exercise1` directory.
-What _single command_ can be used to create the `school`, `1302`, and `notes` directories?
-You will need to first remove these directories to verify that your command works correctly.
+1. If you are elsewhere, change into the `exercise1` directory.
+Attempt to recreate the directories you just removed with the single command `mkdir school/1302/notes`.
+Note the error message received.
+It is possible to create all three directories with a single command.
+Use the `man` command to learn more about the `mkdir` options that are available and determine which option needs to be placed between `mkdir` and `school/1302/notes` to make this work.
+Execute the modified command and verify that all three directories have been created.

 1. The `echo` command is a pretty popular Unix command.
 What command can be used to learn more about it?

 1. Change into the `notes` directory.
-What command(s) can be used to add your group's first and last names to a regular file called `day.txt` in the present working directory?
+Use `echo` and output redirection to add the first and last name of one group member to a regular file called `day.txt` in the present working directory.
+Verify that the file contains the desired text without using a text editor.
+Note the command(s) used.

-1. Assume you are still in the `notes` directory.
-There are a couple different commands that can be used to display the contents of a file.
-Give two commands that can be used to verify that your group's first and last names are actually in `day.txt'.
+1. Use `echo` and output redirection to add the first and last name of a different group member to `day.txt` without overwriting the first group member's name.
+Verify that the file now contains **both** names.
+If only the one name appears, repeat the last step and try again.
+Once the contents of the file are correct, note the command(s) used with an explanation of why those commands worked.

 **CHECKPOINT**